couchbaselabs/couchbeans/README.md

 - unload objects from memory

 ## DCP doc mutation event
+- load mutated bean and call any present setters for all changed fields
 - in linked to mutated doc beans, find all methods with doc type as argument, and call them, storing returned beans into mutation context
 - store each returned bean and call all methods that use that bean or that bean and mutated doc.
 - store all changed beans